 GuitarTricks created a so-called "Core Learning System", which is their set of lessons aimed at newbie guitarists.
 It's actually a full-fledged beginner guitar course, which can take a newbie to an early intermediate stage.

 This is how it works:

 - Everyone starts on the very left at Guitar Fundamentals 1, and continues to Fundamentals 2.
-These 2 mini courses teach the basics everyone needs to know.
+These 2 mini-courses teach the basics everyone needs to know.

-GuitarTricks for experienced guitarists
+GuitarTricks for experienced players

 If you've been playing a few years and are past the basics, you'll be able to advance your knowledge and skills with a barrage of lessons, covering everything from tone, different genres, etc.

-If you’re an advanced guitarist and want to take things to the next level, you’ll really like the “Artist Studies” section of GuitarTricks, which is a major part of the site focused on looking at and mastering how the most famous guitarists played, and also the things they do to be able to make their songs sound the way they did.
+If you’re an advanced guitarist and want to take things to the next level, you’ll really like the “Artist Studies” section of GuitarTricks.
+This is a major part of the site focused on looking at and mastering how the most famous guitarists played, and also the things they do to be able to make their songs sound the way they did.

 Styles covered at GuitarTricks